DeNetPRO/Node/readme.md

 - **Management**: Accessible through web browser at http://localhost:1111
 - **Beginner-friendly**: Requires basic terminal knowledge for initial setup

-> ⚠️ **Important**: Web Node Manager is suitable for server operating systems (Ubuntu Server, CentOS, etc.) and can be installed on any platform with proper setup.
+> ⚠️ **Important**: DeNode Manager Web is suitable for server operating systems (Ubuntu Server, CentOS, etc.) and can be installed on any platform with proper setup.
 For server environments, additional configuration may be required.

 > 💡 **Tip**: For platform-specific instructions, see:
 > - [Windows](./guides/install-denode-manager-web-windows.md)